Think of an interesting story you will enjoy telling.

 Avoid lazy words.

 Set up scenes in advance.
-Put objects and people in place before they are needed.
+Put people and things in place before they are needed.

 If you need a stout rope and a pot of boiling lead, put them in place before you need them.
 Come ready for your own scene.

-Give the reader something to do besides just read: give her a puzzle to solve, or invite her to ask a question or to have an opinion about something.
+Give your reader something to do besides just read your story: give her a puzzle to solve, or invite her to ask a question or to have an opinion about something.

 Spend time on research, and accumulate a research library built with real books.
 Put the library in your office surrounding your desk.